phranck/CNUserNotification/ReadMe.md

 `CNUserNotification` was written using ARC and runs on 10.7 and above.
 It requires the QuartzCore Framework.

 ##Restrictions
-At the moment `CNUserNotificationFeature` will not compile on 10.7 (with Xcode 4.6.x), because of there are [some weird bugs](http://cl.ly/image/3Z1f3H3b033c).
+At the moment `CNUserNotification` will not compile on 10.7 (with Xcode 4.6.x), because of there are [some weird bugs](http://cl.ly/image/3Z1f3H3b033c).
 If you have any recommendations how to fix this, feel free to contribute!

 But you can compile it on 10.8 and execute on 10.7.